jtbataille/README-Generator/README.md

     As a user, you will need to instal the following packages: inquirer

     ## Usage
-    Here is how you can use this program: oweifjowiefoiwejfoiwe
+    Here is how you can use this program: weojw..qoq

     ## License
-    Copyright © 2020 Jarrod Bataille

     ## Contributors
     Jarrod Bataille